ASNA/avr-restful-api-template/README.md

 ![](https://asna.com/filebin/marketing/article-figures/restful-template-1.png)
 <br><small> Figure 1a.
 The RESTful template's home page. </small>

 Notice the URL in the browser doesn't include an ASPX page, even though the `views/index.aspx` page is being shown.
-This is done by the standard, built-in [ASP.NET routing engine](https://asna.com/us/tech/kb/doc/asp-net-routing).
+ASPX page routing done by the built-in [ASP.NET routing engine](https://asna.com/us/tech/kb/doc/asp-net-routing).
 We'll take a look at that configuration in a minute.

 Clicking on the `api/customers/345` link shows the Json that represents a single customer as shown below in Figure 1b.